 - Form 410 - Statement of Organization: The original Form 410 and one copy are filed with the Secretary of State within 10 days of receiving $2,000 or more.
 Candidates for local office and committees formed to support or oppose candidates for local offices also must file a copy of the Form 410 with the City Clerk.

-All required forms and guidelines to run for office in the April 4, 2017 election will be available in the City Clerk’s Office starting January 5, 2017.
-Candidates must file all of the required documents with the City Clerk no later than 5:30 p.m. on January 26, 2017.
-There may be a five day extension for a specific seat if an incumbent does not file by the deadline.
-An Election Calendar will be made available on-line to assist you with filing deadlines and documents.
+All required forms and guidelines to run for office in the March 3, 2020 election will be available in the City Clerk’s Office starting November 12, 2019.
+Candidates must file all of the required documents with the City Clerk no later than 5:30 p.m. on December 6, 2019.
+There may be a five-day extension for a specific seat if an incumbent does not file by the deadline.
+An election calendar will be made available online to assist you with filing deadlines and documents.

 Where do I get election results?
 How long does it take to count the ballots?